NotThatBowser/notthatbowser.github.io/README.md

 # notthatbowser.github.io

-Profile site hosted on [Github Pages](https://notthatbowser.github.io), built with React.
+Profile & dev story hosted on [Github Pages](https://notthatbowser.github.io), built with React.
+GitHub actions builds the site to the `gh-pages` branch on deploy to `master`.

 ## CLI